nasmith/nasmith.github.io/_pages/about.md

 ### Appointments & Education

-He is Amazon Professor of Machine Learning in the [Paul G. Allen School of Computer Science & Engineering](http://www.cs.washington.edu/) at the [University of Washington](http://www.washington.edu/) (also Adjunct in [Linguistics](https://linguistics.washington.edu/), Affiliate of the [Center for Statistics and the Social Sciences](https://www.csss.washington.edu/), and Senior Data Science Fellow at the [eScience Institute](http://escience.washington.edu/)), as well as Senior Director of NLP Research at the [Allen Institute for Artificial Intelligence](https://allenai.org/).
+He is Amazon Professor of Machine Learning in the [Paul G. Allen School of Computer Science & Engineering](http://www.cs.washington.edu/) at the [University of Washington](http://www.washington.edu/) (also Adjunct in [Linguistics](https://linguistics.washington.edu/), Affiliate of the [Center for Statistics and the Social Sciences](https://www.csss.washington.edu/), Senior Data Science Fellow at the [eScience Institute](http://escience.washington.edu/)), and Associate Faculty of the [Stroum Center for Jewish Studies](https://jewishstudies.washington.edu/) as well as Senior Director of NLP Research at the [Allen Institute for Artificial Intelligence](https://allenai.org/).
 Previously, he was an Associate Professor of Language Technologies and Machine Learning in the [School of Computer Science](http://www.cs.cmu.edu) at [Carnegie Mellon University](http://www.cmu.edu).
 He earned his Ph.D. in Computer Science from [Johns Hopkins University](http://www.jhu.edu) and his B.S. in Computer Science and B.A. in Linguistics from the [University of Maryland](http://www.umd.edu).

 ### Service